w84death/interactive-fiction-basic-engine/README.md

-# Story Driven Game Interpreter
+# Interactive Fiction Basic Engine

 ![Cover image](signal-2021-06-26-223143.jpeg)
-Made on MS DOS 5.5 in QuickBASIC 4.5
+Made on a real DOS maschine (MS DOS 5.5) in QuickBASIC 4.5.

 More about my [developer DOS setup here](https://bits.p1x.in/using-ms-dos-and-wordstar-in-2021/).

-My game engine for text-based games.
-It uses super simple script language for the gameplay logic.
+My game engine for text-based (Interactive Fiction) games.
+It uses super simple script language for the gameplay logic (the story.)

 ## ChangeLog